ttx89-dev/Universal-Equity-Blockchain/README.md

 ### The "Living for Free" Progression

-The system provides a clear mathematical path from current economic constraints to complete freedom that it could fascilitate:
+The system provides a clear mathematical path from current economic constraints to complete freedom that it could facilitate:

 ```julia
 function can_live_for_free(member_id::String)